Tony Kitcher

-Anthony A W Kitcher (born 18 March 1941), is a British former diver who competed for England in the 1964 Summer Olympics.
+Anthony Albert William Kitcher (born 18 March 1941), is a British former diver who competed for England in the 1964 Summer Olympics.

+Biography

-He represented England and won a bronze medal in the 10 metres platform at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Kitcher represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+He competed in the 10 metres platform event, winning a bronze medal.

+At the 1964 Olympic Games in Tokyo, he participated in the platform event.